orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Have we reached our abstraction ceiling?*
+*When will we reach our abstraction ceiling?*
 ***[], []***
 ***, 2XXX***